 I left Leeds Trinity almost a decade later feeling like I wanted to do more hands-on campaigning, for a cause close to my heart in the charity sector.
 I was a mum to two girls at this point and was convinced by the power of the outdoors on their health and wellbeing, and mine!
 I was appointed to run a national campaign which promoted the many benefits of learning outside the classroom for children.
 Again my go-to agency for creating intelligent campaign materials and helping me to generate real advocacy was Magpie.

-The mission of Magpie is to take on society’s biggest challenges through behavioural science, creativity and collaboration.
 As you think about the past, present and future of Magpie, what do you see as the biggest challenges the agency currently faces?

 BECKY: Growing in a way that is sustainable in every sense of the word.
 We’ve always tried to do right by the people we employ, the clients who choose us and the communities we work with.
 We are continually filling our brains with knowledge about how to have a more positive impact on the world, and use entrepreneurship to find better, more balanced ways of doing business.